jkharv/HigherOrderFoodwebs.jl/README.md

 ### ModelingToolkit.jl

-`Symbolics.jl` is used via `ModelingToolkit.jl` meaning parameters are tagged differently than variables and when creating numerical systems `ModelingToolkit.jl` does all of its usual symbolic manipulations on the system.
+`Symbolics.jl` is used via `ModelingToolkit.jl` meaning that parameters are tagged differently than variables and creating numerical systems `ModelingToolkit.jl` does all of its usual symbolic manipulations on the system.